-Funding status : selected by the LSST:UK panel and proposed to STFC.
-This WP was not funded due to budgetary cuts.
-It has been proposed again to STFC and LSST for funding as part of the UK's in kind contribution and is under view.
+Funding status: selected by the LSST:UK panel and proposed to STFC.
+This WP was not originally funded due to budgetary cuts.
+It has been descoped (R3.06, R3.08 and R3.10 removed) and successfully proposed again to STFC and LSST for funding as part of the UK's in kind contribution.